Skip to contents

 Details

 eXtended Efficient StARS (XEStARS) is a more efficient and memory-light version of XStARS, the adaptation for collaborative graphical regression of the method published by Liu, H. et al. (2010): Stability Approach to Regularization Selection (StARS).
 StARS was developed for network estimation regulated by a single penalty parameter, while collaborative graphical lasso needs to explore three different hyperparameters.
-In particular, two of these are penalty parameters with a direct influence on network sparsity, hence on stability.
-For every \(c\) parameter, xestars() explores one of the two penalty parameters (\(\lambda_w\) or \(\lambda_b\)), keeping the other one fixed at its previous best estimate, using the normal, one-dimentional StARS approach, until finding the best couple.
-What makes it more efficient than xstars() is that the stability check that in the original algorithm (even in the original StARS) is performed for every \(\lambda_w\) or \(\lambda_b\) value, is implemented here as a stopping criterion.
-This reduces sensibly the number of iterations before convergence.
-It then selects the \(c\) parameter for which the best (\(\lambda_w\), \(\lambda_b\)) couple yielded the most stable, yet sparse network.
+These all have, to different degree, a direct influence on network sparsity, hence on stability.
+For every iteration, xstars() explores one of the three parameters (\(\lambda_w\), \(\lambda_b\), or \(c\)), keeping the other ones fixed at their previous selected estimate, using the normal, one-dimentional StARS approach, until finding the best combination of the three.
+What makes it more efficient than xstars() is the different way that the stability check is implemented in the two algorithms.
+In xstars() (and even in the original StARS), the stability check is performed, for example, for every \(\lambda_w\) value (or \(\lambda_b\), or \(c\)), until all values are explored, and then it when the algorithm selects the one yielding the most stable, yet sparse network, and only then switching to the selection of the following hyperparameter.
+In xestars(), the stability check becomes a stopping criterion.
+The moment that the stability threshold is passed, the value of the hyperparameter currently being selected is fixed, and the switch to the next one happens immediately, without exploring the whole landscape.
+This reduces sensibly the number of iterations before convergence to a final network.

-The original XStARS computes a new subsampling for every time the algorithm switches from optimizing the two\(\lambda_w\) and \(\lambda_b\), and for every \(c\).
+The original XStARS computes a new subsampling for every time the algorithm switches from optimizing \(\lambda_w\), \(\lambda_b\), or \(c\).
 This does not allow to compare the hyperparameters on an equal ground, and can slow the selection down with bigger data set or a larger hyperparameter space.
-To allow a fairer (and faster) comparison among different optimizations, the old_sampling parameter has been implemented.
-If set to TRUE, the subsampling is the same one xstars() would perform.
-Otherwise the subsampling is performed at the beginning of the algorithm once and for all its iterations.
+To allow a similar subsampling to xstars(), the old_sampling parameter has been implemented.
+If set to TRUE, the subsampling is similar to the one xstars() would perform.
+Otherwise, the subsampling is performed at the beginning of the algorithm once and for all its iterations.

 Examples